 Damage: You need to toss food touched or eaten by house ants.
 Unfortunately, they’re difficult to get rid of when they nest in hard-to-reach spots within your home.

 Prevention and solution: Unsurprisingly, the easiest way to prevent house ant infestations is by cleaning regularly.
 To keep ants out, seal small openings like cracks in doorways or walls.
 Spray a vinegar and water mixture where you’ve seen them to erase ant trails.
-The Spruce reminds us that chemical sprays will also get rid of ‘good’ bugs such as honeybees, so be careful.
+Chemical sprays will also get rid of ‘good’ bugs such as honeybees, so be careful.

 Flies come in different shapes and sizes, but they have key features in common: A set of wings, six legs, antennas, and a compact body.